 Parades include elaborate floats and krewe members in themed costumes.
 Riders throw tens of thousands of colored beads, themed cups, doubloons (commemorative coins), trinkets, toys and items of humorous or historical nature.
 Marching between floats are bands, dance teams and flambeau carriers who illuminate night parades with torches.

 An unusual Mardi Gras celebration is found in the more rural areas in south Louisiana’s Cajun Country such as Mamou, Eunice and Church Point.
 The Courir de Mardi Gras, or the running of the Mardi Gras, involves costumed participants going house to house on horseback, performing tricks and stunts in an effort to secure donations of chicken, sausage, vegetables and rice that will be used at the end of the day to make a massive gumbo for a community street party, usually featuring live Cajun and zydeco music.
 All are welcome to participate in Courir de Mardi Gras and is a one-of-a-kind experience.

 Louisiana visitors can also experience Mardi Gras year-round through popular attractions, including Blaine Kern’s Mardi Gras World, The Presbytere and the Backstreet Cultural Museum in New Orleans; Capitol Park Museum in Baton Rouge; the Mardi Gras Museum at Central School Arts and Humanities Center in Lake Charles; and the Prairie Acadian Cultural Center in Eunice.

+Want to be ready for your #OnlyLouisiana Mardi Gras experience?
 Learn more with these 10 Things You Might Not Know About Mardi Gras.